 An extensive clinical dataset (700 clinical and socio-demographic variables) enables comprehensive phenotyping (sub-grouping).
 Potential re-use is conditional on ethical approval.

-From the very beginning, the ME Association Ramsay Research Fund has provided significant finance for this charity-backed project, and because we see real value in this initiative, we will continue to support it as a major investor.
+From the very beginning, the ME Association Ramsay Research Fund has provided significant funding for this charity-backed project, and because we see real value in this initiative, we will continue to support it as a major investor.

 This is the only such project in the UK aimed at the study of ME/CFS and the supply of samples to outside researchers.
 Latest RRF investment = £100,000 for the years 2020-21.

 Latest Biobank News